Medical/Sexual Assault Amnesty Protocol

 Medical Amnesty Policy

 This policy is part of Washington College’s comprehensive approach to reducing harmful consequences caused by the consumption of alcohol or other drugs.
 The Medical Amnesty Policy represents the College’s commitment to increasing the likelihood that community members will call for medical assistance when faced with an alcohol or substance-related emergency.
-The Medical Amnesty Policy also provides education for individuals who receive emergency medical attention to reduce the likelihood of future occurrences.
+It is important to realize that occasionally, such problematic behaviors which would necessitate medical amnesty may be associated with mental health concerns.
+As a community, we need to look out for other members who may need attention and/or assistance in such circumstances, and this policy is designed to protect and support those individuals.

 How does the Medical Amnesty Policy work?